The Bad Beginning: Plot

-After a few days, Olaf forces the Baudelaires to participate in a play written by "Al Funcoot" called The Marvelous Marriage, forcing Violet to play the role of his bride.
-After smuggling a book from Strauss's library, Klaus realises that the marriage in the play will be legally binding, meaning Olaf will gain control of their fortune.
-He confronts Olaf, who has one of his associates put Sunny in a birdcage, dangling from outside the window of his tower.
-He threatens to kill her if Klaus and Violet do not follow his plan.
-Violet constructs a makeshift grappling hook and uses it to climb the tower.
-She finds the hook-handed man (a member of Olaf's theatre troupe) waiting to capture her.
-Klaus is brought up to the tower and they are locked together in the room until the play begins.
+A few days later, after Mr. Poe refuses to help them, Count Olaf forces the Baudelaire children to act in a play called *The Marvelous Marriage*, written under the name “Al Funcoot" (an anagram for "Count Olaf"), with Violet playing the role of his bride.
+After secretly borrowing a book from Justice Strauss’s library, Klaus discovers that the wedding in the play will be legally valid, allowing Olaf to steal their fortune.
+However, Olaf threatens Sunny’s life by keeping her trapped in a birdcage outside his tower window unless Violet and Klaus obey him.
+Violet invents a grappling hook to climb the tower, but the hook-handed man captures her.
+Klaus is later brought to the tower, and the siblings are locked together until the play begins.

-After Violet signs the marriage document, Olaf interrupts to tell the audience that their wedding was legally binding.
-Justice Strauss objects, but concedes that the law requires them to hand over the Baudelaire fortune to Olaf.
+After Violet signs the marriage document, Olaf announces to the audience that their wedding was legally binding.
+Justice Strauss objects, but concedes that the law requires them to hand over the Baudelaire fortune to Olaf, to Mr. Poe's dismay.
 Violet interrupts to proclaim that the marriage was not legally binding, as she signed with her left hand despite being right-handed and the wording is 'own hand'.
 Justice Strauss agrees that this invalidates the marriage.
-Before Mr. Poe can arrest Olaf for his actions, one of his associates turns the lights in the theatre off and he is able to escape.
+Unfortunately, before Mr. Poe can arrest Olaf for his actions, one of his associates turns the lights in the theatre off and he is able to escape.
+Before his escape, however, he tells Violet that he will get their fortune if it is the last thing he will ever do, and in the event that he does, he will kill the children with his own two hands.
 Justice Strauss tells the Baudelaires that she is willing to adopt them; however, Mr. Poe says that this would go against their parents' will, as Justice Strauss is not a relative.
 He decides to take them back to his household until he can find another guardian for them.
 The Baudelaires reflect on their uncertain future as they are driven away.

+Foreshadowing

+In the final image of every book, there is an object that gives a hint to the next book.
+In this case, there is a snake around a street light as Mr. Poe drives the Baudelaires away from Justice Strauss.
+This hints at the The Reptile Room, where the Baudelaires‘ new guardian study snakes and other reptiles.